Man shares conversation as he calls out Cubana Chiefpriest for owing him N700k

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!

-Killaboigram disclosed that the messages he send to Chiefpriest get read and ignored yet the club owner conti use to act oblivious.
+Killaboigram disclosed that the messages he sends to Chiefpriest get read and ignored yet the club owner continues to act oblivious.

-He then went on to share series of screenshots from the interaction beginning from the moment Cubana Chiefprist reached out to him to purchase a jacket.
+He then went on to share a series of screenshots from the interaction beginning from the moment Cubana Chiefpriest reached out to him to purchase a jacket.

 Killaboigram successfully sent out the jacket, getting the money then became stories back and forth with unfulfilled promises.